Huotes/CommitMaker/README.md

 Behind every successful man, there is a woman.
 Behind every dead man, there is Chuck Norris.

 Divide Chuck Norris by zero and you will in fact get one........one bad-ass that is.

+Why does a burger have less energy than a steak?
+A burger is in its ground state.